 Understanding Call Pay Compensation Methods

 The increase in the number of call arrangements has also generated heightened government scrutiny.
 Stark Law and Anti-Kickback Statutes require hospitals to follow guidelines and regulations in order to structure call coverage compensation arrangements appropriately.
-The U.S. Department of Health and Human Services OIG has stated, “There is a substantial risk that improperly structured payments for on-call coverage could be used to disguise unlawful remuneration.”2
+Within Advisory Opinion No. 12-15, the Office of the Inspector General (OIG) has stated, “There is a substantial risk that improperly structured payments for on-call coverage could be used to disguise unlawful remuneration.”

-Additionally, call coverage arrangements may include a provision for multi-specialty concurrent call coverage and/or multi-facility concurrent call coverage, each of which requires further valuation analyses.
-Some call agreements require a minimum number of uncompensated call shifts per month embedded as part of the physician’s duties, with separate call compensation only for those call shifts in excess of the minimum periods required.
+Call coverage arrangements may also include a provision for multi-specialty concurrent call coverage or multi-facility concurrent call coverage, each of which requires further valuation analyses.
+Some call agreements require a minimum number of uncompensated call shifts per month embedded as part of the physician’s duties (particularly in the case of a hospital-employed physician), with separate call compensation only for those call shifts in excess of the minimum periods required.
 Each factor must be considered and carefully analyzed by the valuation consultant to calculate an FMV rate appropriately for the specific arrangement.

 Regarding the necessity for a thorough evaluation of call compensation, OIG has stated:

-Kickbacks can come in various forms beyond obvious cash exchanges, tangible gifts, or traceable excess compensation.
-Kickbacks are any items of value that may unlawfully be provided in exchange for referrals.4 Examples of potential kickbacks include physician office space rented below FMV, a job promotion, a medical directorship, or a call coverage agreement.
 Virtually all call arrangements are between physicians and hospitals to which the physicians refer patients.
 Therefore, it is vital that a third-party healthcare consultant assess any call arrangement in its totality.
-An independent analysis will help identify areas of potential risk, provide any suggestions for structural improvement, and assist the hospital client with keeping compliant.
-Failure to set physician call coverage compensation at FMV could result in civil and/or criminal penalties.
+An independent analysis will help identify areas of potential risk, provide any suggestions for structural improvement, and assist the hospital client with maintaining compliance.
+Failure to set physician call coverage compensation at FMV could result in civil or criminal penalties.

-Call coverage arrangements are often between hospitals and physician groups within a clinically integrated network or other aligned organizational relationship.
+Call coverage arrangements are often between hospitals and physician groups within clinically integrated networks or other aligned organizational relationships.
 The dynamic nature of such structures may affect the FMV conclusions for a given situation and call coverage arrangement.

-The future of call coverage compensation continues to evolve, especially as it applies to the emerging field of telemedicine arrangements.
-As technology improves and patient-physician access increases beyond the barriers of geographic location, the expectation of call coverage may begin to include a measure of telemedicine services.
-Coker is fortunate to work alongside healthcare organizations that are delivering cutting edge solutions in the area of telemedicine, ensuring both compliance and consulting services for our clients.
-At its essence, call coverage has always been an abridged version of telemedicine, providing care for patients in need.
+The future of call coverage compensation continues to evolve, especially as it applies to the advances in telemedicine arrangements, which have grown exponentially over the last two years as a result of the global COVID pandemic.
+With advances in technology and increased patient-physician access beyond the barriers of geographic location, call coverage increasingly includes a measure of telemedicine services.
+Coker is fortunate to work alongside healthcare organizations that deliver cutting-edge solutions in telemedicine, ensuring both compliance and consulting services for our clients.

-Coker has a long history of helping hospitals navigate the complexities of integrated networks and alignment, as well as keeping in compliance with various government regulations.
-Contact us today, we look forward to assisting hospitals as technology continues to shape the future of call coverage arrangements and healthcare in our lifetime.
+Coker has a long history of helping hospitals navigate the complexities of integrated networks and alignment and keeping in compliance with various government regulations.
+We look forward to assisting hospitals as technology continues to shape the future of call coverage arrangements and healthcare in our lifetime.